 Chances are, you’re already stressed, drained, and no longer in the best mental state to come up with a decision.

-If you’re not under time pressure, allow yourself to be distracted and step away from the problem for a bit.
+If you’re not under time pressure, let yourself be distracted and step away from the problem for a bit.

 4. Be Aware of Your Personal Biases